Chart Color Schemes

 Parkwood - Ferndale - Lynwood is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Parkwood-Ferndale-Lynwood has high cultural diversity: 32.0% speak a language other than English at home, and 45.8% were born overseas.
-Christianity is the predominant religion, practiced by 41.1%.
-Buddhism's presence is notable at 6.4%, slightly higher than Greater Perth's 6.7%.
+Parkwood-Ferndale-Lynwood has high cultural diversity, with 32.0% speaking a language other than English at home and 45.8% born overseas.
+Christianity is the main religion, comprising 41.1%.
+Buddhism is overrepresented at 6.4%, compared to Greater Perth's 6.7%.

 Frequently Asked Questions - Diversity